World Health Organization Collaborating Centre for Community Health and Development

 Promoting Health and Development with Global Partners since 2004

 KU’s WHO Collaborating Centre received official designation by the World Health Organization in 2004.
-During these nearly 20 years, the Centre has worked to promote health and development with local and global partners.
+During these 20 years, the Centre has worked to promote health and development with local and global partners.
 The WHO CC is part of KU’s Center for Community Health and Development.

 As a World Health Organization Collaborating Centre, we work closely with partners in WHO Regional Offices—especially at the WHO Regional Office for the Americas/Pan American Health Organization (Washington, DC) and the WHO Regional Office for Africa (Brazzaville, Congo)—as well as with the World Health Organization Headquarters (Geneva).